tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ### Somatic hypermutation (SHM)
  - random genetic mutations in B cells (not T cells) at certain hotspots in antigen-binding regions following antigen encounter, increases affinity of antibodies for antigen (cells secreting antibodies that increase affinity expand)
  - within V region of heavy and light chains
+# Role of the multiple T cell receptor (TCR)-ζ chain signaling motifs in selection of the T cell repertoire
+ - TCR is composed of four distinct signal transducing subunits (CD3-γ, -δ, -ε, and ζ) that contain either one (CD3-γ, -δ, -ε) or three (-ζ) signaling motifs (ITAMs) within their intracytoplasmic domains
 # Sequence count data are poorly fit by the negative binomial distribution
 # Simultaneous epitope and transcriptome measurement in single cells
  - cellular indexing of transcriptomes and epitopes by sequencing (CITE-seq), oligonucleotide-labeled antibodies are used to integrate cellular protein and transcriptome measurements into a single cell readout